safzanpirani/ace/README.md

 **Use natural language to control your tools, apps, and services — connect once, command everything.**

-Ace was built as a submission to the **Cerebras and OpenRouter hackathon** to explore Qwen's various tool-calling and LLM abilities, featuring streaming support and voice transcription via Groq.
+Ace is designed to explore advanced tool-calling and LLM abilities, featuring streaming support and voice transcription via Groq.

 ## Installation